 - swelling of the tongue

 - going pale and floppy (in young children)

 What foods cause allergies?

 Some foods are more likely to cause allergies than others.
 These include:

 - tree nuts (walnuts, almonds, pine nuts, brazil nuts and pecans)

 - grains that contain gluten (wheat, barley, rye and oats)

 - fish and shellfish

-The Australasian Society of Clinical Immunology and Allergy recommends that you should speak to your doctor or specialist about the benefits and safety of allergen immunotherapy before commencing any treatment for a food allergy.
+The Australasian Society of Clinical Immunology and Allergy recommends that allergen immunotherapy should not yet be used for routine treatment of food allergy, although there is ongoing research in this area.
 For further information, visit the Choosing Wisely Australia website.

 Learn more here about the development and quality assurance of healthdirect content.